cesarenaldi/gruntextension-subgrunt/README.md

 # gruntextension-subgrunt [![Build Status](https://secure.travis-ci.org/cesarenaldi/gruntextension-subgrunt.png?branch=master)](http://travis-ci.org/cesarenaldi/gruntextension-subgrunt)

 Allow you to run a sub grunt build process using your custom Gruntfile configuration.
-Useful to define complex sub tasks using all the simplicity of grunt, keeping your tasks dependencies hidden in your tasks.
+Useful to define complex sub tasks using all the simplicity of grunt and keeping your task dependencies hidden in your task package.

 ## Getting Started
 Install the module with: `npm install gruntextension-subgrunt`